 Introduction to Method Overloading in C++

-Method overloading is the process of overloading the method that has the same name but different parameters.
+Method overloading is the process of overloading a method with the same name but different parameters.
 C++ provides this method of overloading features.
-Method overloading allows users to use the same name to another method, but the parameters passed to the methods should be different.
+Method overloading allows users to use the same name as another, but the parameters passed to the methods should differ.
 The return type of methods can be the same or different.
-In this article, we are going to discuss the method overloading in C++ with its working and examples.
+This article will discuss the method overloading in C++ with its working and examples.

 Syntax: